AlexFlipnote/neofetch-win/README.md

 - Now you can type `neofetch` in CMD to see results

 ### Available colours
-black, red, green, yellow, blue, magenta, cyan, white
+black, red, green, yellow, blue, magenta, cyan, white, windows_10_blue, windows_11_blue

 ### Using ASCII art
 1. File has to be readable